-Irish Domiciled Fund UK Management Company / AIFM UK Investment Manager Marketing Investment Mandates and Parameters UK management company to another EU jurisdiction. investment manager.
+Irish Domiciled Fund UK Management Company / AIFM UK Investment Manager Marketing Investment Mandates and Parameters a management company in an EU jurisdiction, become self- managed if possible or re- domicile the existing UK management company to another EU jurisdiction. may be necessary to have the UK entity approved by the Central Bank of Ireland (" Central Bank ") as a non-EU investment manager.
 It should be noted, however, that the UK investment manager may no longer have the benefit of any EU passport in relation to the distribution of funds (eg, under the Markets in Financial Instruments Directive).
-Distributors in local markets may therefore need to be engaged.
-In terms of marketing the Irish UCITS into the UK, this will be a matter for local UK law post-Brexit and may require action on the part of the UCITS to seek authorisation / register for public sale in the UK. managers may need to revisit and update investment management agreements and fund documentation.
+Distributors in local markets may therefore need to be engaged. overcome to allow the UK asset manager's staff to retain a central role in the marketing and distribution process.
+In terms of marketing the Irish UCITS into the UK, this will be a matter for local UK law post- Brexit and may require action on the part of the UCITS to seek authorisation / register for public sale in the UK.
+UCITS, asset managers will need to consider any EU related investment parameters to accommodate investment in the EU (minus the UK) and the UK.
+Asset managers may need to revisit and update investment management agreements and fund documentation.
 Investors in funds may also be subject to similar restrictions, and so will need to review their internal procedures and investment guidelines (for example, if investors have any restrictions on investment in non-EU funds).
-Alternative Investment Funds ("AIFs") A UK alternative investment fund manager ("AIFM") managing an Irish AIF will no longer be able to do so as an authorised EU AIFM.
+Alternative Investment Funds ("AIFs") A UK alternative investment fund manager ( "AIFM ") managing an Irish AIF will no longer be able to do so as an authorised EU AIFM.
 It should be able to continue to manage the Irish AIF as a third country AIFM, similar to arrangements currently in place for US investment managers of Irish AIFs.
-Irish authorised AIFs with UK AIFMs may therefore need to consider becoming self-managed AIFs, establishing an AIFM in Ireland or another EU jurisdiction, or appointing a third party AIFM in another EU jurisdiction, with the portfolio management function delegated to the UK manager.
-Many UK managers are already familiar with this structure.
-Authorised EU AIFMs are permitted to delegate portfolio management to non-EU investment managers, subject to certain conditions.
+Irish authorised AIFs with UK AIFMs may therefore need to consider becoming self- Authorised EU AIFMs are permitted to delegate portfolio management to non-EU investment managers, subject to certain conditions.
 UK investment managers are likely to be able to continue to act as investment managers of Irish authorised AIFs.
-When the UK leaves the EU, it may be necessary to have the UK entity approved by the Central Bank as a non-EU investment manager.
-The marketing passport under the Alternative Investment Fund Managers Directive ("AIFMD") is not granted to the fund product itself, but rather to the AIFM.
+When the UK leaves the EU, it may be necessary to have the UK entity approved by the Central Bank as a non-EU The marketing passport under the Alternative Investment Fund Managers Directive ("AIFMD") is not granted to the fund product itself, but rather to the AIFM.
 As only authorised EU AIFMs can access the marketing passport, post-Brexit, Irish AIFs with UK AIFMs will be significantly impacted.
-Marketing of an Irish AIF with a UK AIFM will depend on the private placement regimes in place in each jurisdiction into which the AIF is marketed.
-While the AIFMD provides that the AIFMD marketing passport may be extended to EU AIFs with non-EU AIFMs, it is not yet clear whether the passport will in fact be extended to non-EU AIFMs.
-As noted above in relation to UCITS, investment management agreements and fund documentation may need to be revisited where fund portfolios have EU related investment parameters.
+Marketing of an Irish AIF with a UK AIFM will depend on the private placement regimes in place in each jurisdiction into As noted above in relation to UCITS, investment management agreements and fund documentation may need to be revisited where fund portfolios have EU related investment parameters.